noplacenoaddress/RNMnetwork/RNMnetwork/ES/gangstalking/randomness.md

 ![punk van](http://telecomlobby.com/Images/i447225.jpg)

-In this festival people arrive with punk van and mount tend and some one product **LSD** [[17]](https://en.wikipedia.org/wiki/Lysergic_acid_diethylamide) papers on site.
-We was young and from 1996 to 1999 I use to consume trip with my friends.

-This time something was going bad the taste of the paper was not normal was a **Freddy cat** [[18]](http://www.sorted.org/diy/DIYwarnings/FFC.htm) one.
-I was experience a **bad trip** [[19]](https://psychonautwiki.org/wiki/Bad_trip) very intense.
-About eight hours of overdose like travel.
-And overdose of LSD is almost impossible.
-At the end of the bad trip i stay totally in another site with my brain, i was seeing another place.
-At that time I was thinking about only LSD.
-But no, it wasn't.
-It was a provoked overdose with something extremely strong that put me in bad trip but then it was a visual  and auditive brain injection with radio waves.
-It was what I'm calling now "deep immersion".
-But was the late nineties.

 This is something related to MKUltra project, and I'm victim of, and I'm in perfect mental state.
 A friend of mine have try to kill me in that moment because he hides me from the ambulance.
 The name of " José Rodríguez Delgado" could be behind.